changeworld/azure-docs.it-it/articles/defender-for-iot/references-work-with-defender-for-iot-cli-commands.md

 >`Would you like to supply devices and subnet masks you wish to include in the capture filter?
 [Y/N]:`

-Selezionare `Y` questa impostazione per aprire un file nano in cui è possibile aggiungere dispositivi, canali, porte e subset in base alla sintassi seguente:
+Selezionare `Y` per aprire un file nano in cui è possibile aggiungere un dispositivo, un canale, una porta e un subset in base alla sintassi seguente:

 | Attributo | Descrizione |
 |--|--|